IN THIS ARTICLE

 People older than 70 years of age and less than 20 years of age are in the highest risk groups.
-About 25%-35% of pediatric typhoid infections occur in children under 5 years of age.
+A large percentage of pediatric typhoid infections occur in children under 5 years of age.
 Older individuals may have underlying diseases and compromised immunity that lead to higher risk while children may have less gastric acidity which allows bacteria to better survive passage through the stomach and into the GI system beyond the stomach.

-Eating raw meat or raw eggs or eating unwashed vegetables or fruits also increases the risk of Salmonella infection.
+Eating raw meat or raw eggs, or eating unwashed vegetables or fruits, also increases the risk of Salmonella infection.
 In 2008, raw tomatoes were linked to over 160 Salmonella infections.
-Salmonella can be cultivated from animals, birds, and reptiles; outbreaks have been linked to exposure to turtles, snakes, and house pets.
-About 90% of amphibians and reptiles contain S. spp in their feces.
-Any dusty, dirty material may carry Salmonella as well as mycotic (fungal) diseases.
-Most animal, reptile, and bird feces may contain these infectious agents and may be the primary source of the bacteria for individuals who have close contact or clean the cages of these animals.
+Salmonella can be cultured from animals, especially birds and reptiles; outbreaks have been linked to exposure to turtles, snakes, and house pets.
+Many amphibians and reptiles contain Salmonella in their feces.
+Any dusty, dirty material may contain Salmonella as well as mycotic (fungal) organisms.
+Most amphibian, reptile, and bird feces may contain these infectious agents and may be the primary source of the bacteria for individuals who have close contact with these animals or their cages.
 Consequently, hand-washing and eating well-cleaned and thoroughly cooked foods decrease the risk of exposure to Salmonella and other infectious agents.

 Must Read Articles Related to Salmonella